CSV-Decode: Certifiable Sub-Vocabulary Decoding for Efficient Large Language Model Inference: Introduction

 \textbf{Hierarchical Softmax:} Mikolov et al. \cite{mikolov2013efficient} introduced hierarchical softmax in the context of word2vec, using a binary tree structure to reduce complexity to $\mathcal{O}(\log V)$.
 Here we follow the same HSoftmax structure principle, but it requires significant architectural changes to the model.
 The tree structure must be carefully designed and may not capture the semantic relationships between tokens effectively.

-\textbf{Approximate Nearest Neighbor Methods:} Various approximate methods have been proposed, including sampling-based approaches \cite{graham2014sparse} and quantization techniques \cite{fan2020reducing}.
+\textbf{Approximate Nearest Neighbor Methods:} Various approximate methods have been proposed, including sampling-based approaches \cite{bengio2008adaptive} and quantization techniques \cite{fan2020reducing}.
 However, these methods sacrifice correctness guarantees, which is problematic for applications requiring precise probability distributions or exact top-$k$ rankings.

-\textbf{Speculative Decoding:} Recent work on speculative decoding \cite{leviathan2023fast} uses smaller models to predict likely tokens, but focuses on reducing the number of forward passes rather than addressing the output layer computation directly.
+\textbf{Speculative Decoding:} Recent work on speculative decoding \cite{leviathan2023fast,cai2024medusa,he2024rest,kim2023speculative} uses smaller models, multiple decoding heads, or retrieval-/hierarchy-based draft strategies to predict likely tokens, but focuses on reducing the number of forward passes rather than addressing the output layer computation directly.